-As stated above in the "TEA and Minimum Investment Effective Dates (Grandfathering)" section, the visa petitions pending as of September 30, 2015 translates to more than 45,000 visas, or a 4-1/2 year supply.
-This supply does not take into account the thousands of Chinese investors who, due to retrogression, must wait at least an additional 2 years.
-In addition, it would not be surprising if the fiscal year ending September 30, 2016 will be a record year for subscriptions by investors in EB-5 projects, and filing of I-526 visas petitions.
+As stated above, the visa petitions pending as of September 30, 2015 translates to more than 45,000 visas, or a 4-1/2 year supply.
+This supply does not take into account the thousands of Chinese investors who due to retrogression must wait at least an additional 2 years.
+92 In addition, it would not be surprising if the fiscal year ending September 30, 2016 will be a record year for subscriptions by investors in EB-5 projects, and filing of I-526 visas petitions.
+93